 Art Journal Evidence

-I originally published this page in 2014.
+I originally published this page a few years ago.
 It’s one of my favorites.
-The original page came together quickly as it was a mop-up page, so it had lots of color and marks on as I cleaned stencils and stamps on it after working on other projects.
+The original page came together quickly as it was a mop-up page.
+By that I mean a spare page that I cleaned my tools on, when working on other projects.
+Because it had lots of color and marks on from other projects, this rendition came together fast.

 Step-out Photos for Filming

 When I filmed my Inventive Ink mixed media class with Craftsy, I recreated this page in the lesson on Dylusions Ink Sprays.
 When you show a page on video, it’s helpful to have several “step out” photos that reveal the transformation.
 These are the samples I brought with me.
 It was great to be able to show these to the cameraman as the lesson progressed.

 One of the reasons I like this page so much is how many layers it has on it.
 As you can see above, this one has stamps, sprays, inks, washi tape, diecuts, and even modeling paste.
 Don’t hesitate to overlap layers when you are creating.
 Overlapping makes for some nice eye candy.